kera-cudmore/seaside-sewing/README.md

 * My family for their patience and support whilst working on my final project.
 * My Code Institute mentor [Adegbenga Adeye](https://github.com/deye9).
-* Nerd Alert for their constant support and encouragment while completing this project.
+* Nerd Alert for their constant support and encouragement while completing this project.
 * The Code Institute Tutors who assisted me with troubleshooting when I was stuck on a particularly difficult bug.